-Biography or résumé
+- Biography or résumé

 - Two letters of recommendation from professional musicians specifically describing your potential for a concert career.
-(Recommenders must send their letters directly to firstname.lastname@example.org.)
+(Recommenders must submit their letters directly to the application portal.)

 Early deadline: Thursday, June 1 ($65 fee)

 Final deadline: Tuesday, August 1 ($95 fee)

 After submitting your application, we will notify you once it has been approved.
 At that point, your participation in the 2023 auditions will be confirmed.
 We will be in touch to schedule the exact date and time of your live audition.

 Selection Process: Winners are selected by a jury of distinguished musicians.
 The criteria are exceptional musicianship, virtuosity, individuality, projection as a performer, and promise.
 Musicians compete against a standard of excellence, not each other, and there can be any number of winners each year.